-The CSU DPT Program will be accepting applications July 8, 2013 through February 17, 2014 for the class starting in January of 2015 through the Physical Therapy Centralized Application Service (PTCAS) Click here to link directly to PTCAS.
+The CSU DPT Program will be accepting applications July through February 15th annually for the class starting the following January through the Physical Therapy Centralized Application Service (PTCAS) Click here to link directly to PTCAS.

 It is strongly recommended that all potential applicants schedule an advising appointment.
 Click to schedule your appointment online.
 These advising sessions can be completed in person or by phone.We can also be reached at email@example.com or 216.523.7479